 Chemical items are FREE to dispose of for Green Lake County residents and landowners.

 Businesses must pay a disposal fee.
 Please call with quantities to obtain a quote.

-Household EWASTE includes things like microwaves, dehumidifiers, TVs, VCRs, personal computers (PCs) and computer components, monitors and cathode ray tubes (CRTs), office equipment, calculators, game systems, phones, wires/cables, etc….
+Household EWASTE includes things like microwaves, dehumidifiers, window air conditioners, TVs, VCRs, personal computers (PCs) and computer components, monitors and cathode ray tubes (CRTs), office equipment, calculators, game systems, phones, wires/cables, etc….
 NO white goods will be accepted (NO stoves, refrigerators, freezers).

 The following items will NOT be accepted.

 Radioactive Materials (smoke detectors)

 Disposing of Paint & Home Improvements Products

 How can I dispose of household hazardous waste any time of the year?

 1275 Mineral Springs Dr.

 Port Washington, WI 53074